-When an intrusion is detected, the TOE is able to send an alarm to a designated email administrative address, an external syslog server, and/or an external trap server.
+When an intrusion is detected, the TOE is able to send an alarm to a designated email administrative address, an external syslog server, and/or an extern trap server.

-When an intrusion is detected the TOE is able to drop or replace packets containing suspicious network traffic according to the administrator configured rules for inline deployment of 3D Sensors with IPS.
-(The TOE will take no actions for sensors passively configured.)
+When an intrusion is detected, the TOE is able to drop or replace packets containing suspicious network traffic according to the administrator-configured rules for inline deployment of (Virtual) 3D Sensors with IPS.
+The TOE will take no actions for sensors passively configured.

-20. IDS RDR EXT.1: Restricted Data Review
+20. IDS\RDR\EXT.1: Restricted Data Review

-The TOE provides only users with the Administrator or Intrusion Event Analyst Role with the capability to read all captured IDS data from the system data
+The TOE provides only users with the Administrator Role or a Custom User Role with the appropriate permissions with the capability to read all captured IDS data from the system data